 Treatment with Dental Crowns

+Typically, your dentist will discover you may need a dental crown a routine dental appointment.
+They will examine your tooth and discuss all your treatment options.
+If necessary, x-rays will be taken.
 Before treatment, we ensure that our patients are in good oral health.
 If needed, we can provide preliminary treatments, including periodontal disease treatment or tooth extractions to make sure that patients are good candidates for tooth crown treatment.
-To prepare the tooth or teeth receiving the dental crowns, we numb them with an anesthetic and remove a small portion of the name.
-Preparing the teeth in this way ensures that the crown fits properly.
+The dental crown process will involve at least two dental appointments.

 Dental Crown Aftercare

 Dental crowns require regular oral hygiene practices.
 Essentially, this includes daily brushing and flossing to remove plaque, food, and debris.
-Regular check-ups are also very important to make sure the crown is functioning as it should.
+Regular check-ups are also very important to make sure the tooth crown is functioning as it should.
 We suggest that you avoid biting on hard objects or using excessive force to prevent damage.
+Visiting the dentist on a regular basis is also very important.
+Your dentist can spot problems and address them to minimize damage.
 With these basic steps, your dental crown can last for many years.

 Dental Crown FAQs